Nicola2309/-MS2/README.md

 * To make it easy for the user to go through the wesite, by having a clear menu bar including links to the different page sections of the website, and a styled arrow to go back at the top of the page.

 * To create a design that would be fully responsive on all devices and screen sizes.

 ### User Stories

 The following User Stories helped me to create a design that would satisfy the needs of several different types of users.

-#### Project StakeHolders
+#### Project Stakeholders

 - I am the creator of the website and I want to see it succeed.
 I would like to attract users searching for a relaxing vacation and in need of a structured list of precious advices saving time, money and sometime the experience of the user.

-#### New users
+#### New Users

 - I am a user who is looking into a relaxing vacation in Tuscany , I want to learn more about the best things to do and see in Tuscany, its recommended restaurants, and have the best from its different areas.
 - I am a user who needs help in planning a relaxing vacation in Thermal Baths.
 I need a reliable service to contact in order to get valuable information before my trip.

-#### Returning users
+#### Returning Users

-- I am a user who visits often Tuscany and its Thermal baths.
+- I am a user who visits often Tuscany and its Thermal Baths.
 I want to use this website to see which sites I didn't visit yet and what to do in that area.
 - I am a user who wants to visit the less known parts of Tuscany and I need a service that can put together the fragmented information I can find online.

-#### Frequent user
+#### Frequent User

 - As a frequent user, I want to check to see if there are any newly added locations or activities.